wmbusmeters/wmbusmeters/README.md

 ```
 MAIN=/dev/ttyUSB0:mbus:2400
 ```
-and here we pick the bus alias WIRELESS2 for an im871a dongle:
+and here we pick the bus alias OUT for an im871a dongle:
 ```
-WIRELESS2=/dev/ttyUSB1:im871a:c2
+OUT=/dev/ttyUSB1:im871a:c2
 ```
-(This is not yet fully functional.)

 The bus alias is then used in the meter driver specification to specify which bus the mbus poll request should be sent to.